imsky/holder/README.md

 ## Options

-**Note:** URL flags have been deprecated.
-For flag usage see the [2.6 documentation](https://github.com/imsky/holder/blob/v2.6.0/README.md).

 Placeholder options are set through URL properties, e.g. `holder.js/300x200?x=y&a=b`.
 Multiple options are separated by the `&` character.

 | Option                       | Property | Example                            |